-For the past 30 years, the rights and welfare of women in the developing world have been dependent on who is sitting in the White House.
-But now, that can change.
+For the past 37 years, the rights and welfare of women in the developing world have been dependent on who is sitting in the White House.
+That can change.

-The Global Democracy Promotion Act (S. 119/ H.R.
-2738) would end this cruel uncertainty by barring a future administration from unilaterally imposing the Global Gag Rule.
+The Global Health, Empowerment and Rights Act (S. 142 / H.R.
+556) would end this cruel uncertainty by barring a future administration from unilaterally imposing the Global Gag Rule.
 Passage of this legislation is critical to ensure the stability of family planning programs.
 All members of Congress must do whatever they can to support this important bill.

 It is vital to ensure that women have access to the tools and information they need to protect their health and exercise their rights.
-The Global Democracy Promotion Act will help ensure that women worldwide have access to the full range of family planning information and services they need.
+The Global HER Act will help ensure that women worldwide have access to the full range of family planning information and services they need.

 UNFPA does not promote abortion as a method of family planning and does not condone coercion in family planning, abortion, or sterilization.
 However, funding to the agency has been threatened for years because of the program it runs in China.
 This program is designed to promote voluntary, rights-based reproductive health care, but anti-birth control members of Congress claim that any involvement in China must mean that the agency supports coercive population control.
-This has been proven untrue by a committee appointed by President George W. Bush, which traveled to China to witness the program in action.
-Still, the claim remains a popular argument among regressive members of Congress against funding the agency.
+This was deemed untrue by a committee appointed by President George W. Bush, which traveled to China to witness the program in action.

-Since 1973, the Helms Amendment has strictly limited the circumstances in which it is permissible to use U.S. funds for abortion care overseas.
-The law bars the use of U.S. foreign aid for “abortion as a method of family planning.”
-The inclusion of that language clearly indicates, however,that there are circumstances where such funding is allowed.
+Since 1973, the Helms Amendment has prohibited the use of U.S. foreign assistance for abortion overseas.
+The law specifically bars the use of U.S. foreign aid for “abortion as a method of family planning,” but the U.S. government has always treated the amendment as a blanket ban on funding abortion for any reason.

-The Helms Amendment should be repealed in its entirety.
+It’s time to repeal Helms once and for all.
 It has no benefit to foreign policy, to global health, to development, or, really to anything at all.
 It is, in fact, simply a relic of domestic abortion politics.
 And the domestic politics of abortion are totally divorced from the reality of the life that women struggling with unwanted pregnancies in the developing world face.

-Today, 225 million women in the developing world would like to prevent or delay pregnancy but lack access to affordable and appropriate modern contraceptives.
+Today, 218 million women in the developing world want to prevent or delay pregnancy but have an unmet need for modern contraception.
 As a result of this unmet need, there are approximately 80 million unintended pregnancies in the developing world each year.

 This huge unmet need for family planning contributes to a host of devastating consequences for the entire world: resource insecurity, social instability, and maternal and infant mortality.
 If the United States wants to meet these and other 21st century challenges, then it must make a real investment in family planning and reproductive health.

-The U.S. must invest at least $1 billion in international family planning and reproductive health programs.
+The U.S. must invest at least $1.74 billion in international family planning and reproductive health programs, including $116 million for UNFPA.
 This figure represents the United States’ pledged share of the total cost of eliminating unmet need for family planning worldwide.
 It is a sound investment in our future.